bjamturley/MedSchoolAtlas/Clinical skills/Abdominal exam.md

 		- **Friction rubs**: Inflammation of peritoneal surface of organ (such as from liver cancer, splenic infarct, chlamydial or gonococcal perihepatitis)
 # Percussion
-**Tympanic sounds**: Drum-like, typically heard over empty, gas filled spaces like the abdomen **Resonant sounds**: Low-pitch and hollow, heard in lungs or chest cavity **Dull sounds**: Heard over denser spaces (like those with organs or fluids)
+**Tympanic sounds**: Drum-like, typically heard over empty, gas filled spaces like the abdomen **Resonant sounds**: Low-pitched and hollow, heard in lungs or chest cavity **Dull sounds**: Heard over denser spaces (like those with organs or fluids)

 1. Percuss all 4 quadrants (should sound tympanic)